-Board members are provided with the 'ACCJC Guide to Accreditation for Governing Boards' publication that directs their role in the accreditation process, and receive updates during board meetings on the accreditation process and trainings available at the college.
+Board members are provided with the "ACCJC Guide to Accreditation for Governing Boards" publication that directs their role in the accreditation process, and receive updates during board meetings on the accreditation process and trainings available at the college.
 In preparation for the final development of the Institutional Self Evaluation Report (ISER) and upcoming 2018 ACCJC accreditation visit, the College established an Accreditation Standards Steering committee, Fall 2016 to prepare the Institutional Self Evaluation Report (ISER) and two board members were appointed to Standard IV committee to assist in completion of the report.
 The board is updated by the president on the development of ISER, informed of ISER training for standard committee members, accreditation training for board members, and development of an accreditation calendar for board members (BOT Meeting Minutes, November 3, 2016, p.2).

 To assist in the understanding of, and commitment to the accreditation process all board members completed the 2012 Accreditation Basics online course, and are on task to complete the updated Accreditation Basics course by Spring 2017 Accreditation Basics.
-Board members have also attend ACCJC-related trainings and other professional development activities related to the accreditation process including ISER training (BOT Community Outreach Report, BOT Meeting Minutes, August 11, 2016, p.
-3)
+Board members have also attend ACCJC-related trainings and other professional development activities related to the accreditation process including ISER training.